SilverBlog/silverblog/README.md

 pm2 start start.json
 ```

-It can be achieved in the update file or program error, automatically restart SmartBlog.
+It can be achieved in the update file or program error, automatically restart SilverBlog.

 You can also use it